nonpricklycactus/Ehentai_metadata/README.md

 **Version 2.1.0** - 25 August 2021

--New label can convert English to Chinese
+- New label can convert English to Chinese